Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[7.2,).partial.md

 ## Externally managed mode

 In *externally managed* mode, NServiceBus registers its components in the container but does not own the container's lifecycle.
-The container is passed by the user via two different abstractions, one for the registration phase (`IConfigureComponents`) and one for the resolution phase (`IBuilder`).
+The container is provided by the user in two phases, one for registration (`IConfigureComponents`) and one for resolution (`IBuilder`).

 During the registration phase an instance of `IConfigureComponents` is passed to the `EndpointWithExternallyManagedContainer.Create` method.
 For example, for Autofac's `ContainerBuilder`, this is the phase during which its type registration methods would be called.